Safer, Greener, Healthier

 - Deliver long-term benefits for public health and environmental benefits

-The proposals will transform key routes across Essex and represent the start of a long term County plan to enable more walking and cycling for local trips, by providing high quality walking and cycling environments, where people feel safe and relaxed.
+The schemes will transform key routes across Essex and represent the start of a long term County plan to enable more walking and cycling for local trips, by providing high quality walking and cycling environments, where people feel safe and relaxed.
 The schemes will provide more space for people to get their minimum daily exercise, as they are going about their business, whilst enjoying every-day walking and cycling.

 The schemes will provide more space for people to get their minimum daily exercise, as they are going about their business, while enjoying every-day walking and cycling.